Boolean Compressed Sensing and Noisy Group Testing: Problem setup

 \item Worst-case error probability:

 \item Partial reconstruction: In this case, we are satisfied with approximate reconstruction of the defective set.
 Let $d$ be a distance function between the decoded set $g(Y^T)$ and the index $\omega$ of the true defective set such that $d(g(Y^T),\omega)$ is equal to the number of misses.
-In other words, $d$ is the Hamming distance on ordered $K$-element subsets of \{1,\ldots,N\}.
+Hence, if $g(Y^T)=\hat{\omega}$, then

+is the cardinality of the set of missed items.
 Given $K$ declared candidates, an error occurs only if the number of missed items is greater than $\alpha K$, i.e.,

 \end{itemize} In the following section we will derive our main result.
 We will prove a sufficient condition on the number of tests $T$.
-The result is fairly general as it applies to the noise-free and the noisy versions of the problem as we elaborate in the following sections.
+The result is general as it applies to the noise-free and the noisy versions of the problem as we elaborate in the following sections.